bigdaddymax/simple-callcenter-setup/README.md

-simple-callcenter-controller
+simple-callcenter-setup
 ====================
 The project has two practical aims for me:

+* setup fully functional callcenter based on Asterisk
 * to learn Zend Framework on some real project
-* to create a web based application for controlling homebrewed callcenter for our company.
+* to create a web based application for controlling this callcenter for our company (these steps will be described in separate project).

 As the application works with Asterisk VoIP platform (http://www.asterisk.org/) some necessery configuration steps of Asterisk are also discribed later.